DagAgren/toot-relay/README.md

 directory, named `toot-relay.p12`.
 With a production certificate, both pushing to production and development environments works.
 With a development certificate, only development will work.

+## Docker ##

+A simple Dockerfile is included for running the service containerised.
+It has been tested with the following hosting solutions:

+* [Zeit Now](https://zeit.co/now) - There is also a configuration file (`now.json`)
+  for using this service to host it.
+It requites adding the p12 file as a base 64 encoded secret: `now secrets add p12-base64 "$(cat toot-relay.p12 | base64)`
+* [Heroku](https://heroku.com/) - Add a configuration var named `P12_BASE64`
+  containing the base 64 encoded p12 file.

 ## Status ##